 Kick the Dog: There's a scene in 1955 where Biff gets a hold of a ball belonging to a bunch of kids, and while listening to them plead to have it back, mocks them and then throws it onto a second story balcony.

 Male Gaze: While trying to keep track of Marty, Jr. through some Star Wars-esque binoculars, Doc Brown's line of vision constantly shifts to the very busty women that passed by him.
+Although this may just be the auto focus feature of the binoculars, the trope still applies on a meta level.

 Married In The Future: Doc takes Marty and Jennifer into the future where she sees their future home and kids, but everything else sucks.
 In Part III, however, Marty manages to avert the event that led to that timeline.